Skip to main content

 These annual policies are written on a claims-made basis, and the policy currently in effect would cover any of the design professional’s previously performed services.

-PI polices also are written with defense inside the limits.
+PI polices also are written with defence inside the limits.
 As such, a given design or construction professional’s limits of coverage could easily be eroded or even exhausted by legal expenses.

 That means that the amount awarded in successful PI claims can significantly exceed the limit of coverage carried by design and construction professionals — leaving the owner at risk of absorbing the difference.